-Several Iranians who also hold American, British, or Canadian citizenship or residency are now imprisoned in Iran.
-Several were picked up after the U.S.-Iran prisoner swap for five Americans or dual nationals in January 2016.
+Several Iranians who also hold American or European citizenship or residency are now imprisoned in Iran.
 Some have been accused of undermining national security or spreading propaganda against the state.
-Foreign nationals, including Americans, with no Iranian background have also been detained.
-As of January 2021, at least four Americans, including dual nationals, remained in Iranian custody.
+Foreign nationals with no Iranian background have also been detained.

-Emad Shargi, a 56-year old U.S. citizen, was first arrested in April 2018 and held in section 2A of Evin prison for 8 months.
+Emad Shargi, a dual American-Iranian citizen, was first arrested in April 2018 and held in section 2A of Evin prison for eight months.
 For his first 44 days in prison, he was held incommunicado, with no contact or access to the outside world, including family and legal counsel.
 While detained, he was repeatedly interrogated and also held in solitary confinement, according to Shargi’s family.
 He was questioned about his business dealings and travels.